The Only Apartment Moving Checklist You’ll Ever Need

 No matter how many times you’ve moved in or out of an apartment, it can still feel like a lot of steps to manage — usually on a tight schedule, no less.
 Ever wish you had a handy apartment moving checklist that just spelled everything out?
 You know, all the who, what, where, and when of what to do when moving apartments.
 Well, we sure did.
 That’s why we created this eight-week apartment moving checklist full of tips and timelines to make sure you stay on track.

-Create a personalized apartment checklist by prioritizing and mapping out what you specifically need to get done in the weeks up to your move.
-Organizing it by week creates a good timeline, but be sure to give yourself enough wiggle room, in case there are any setbacks.
-Looking for a general moving checklist?
-We have you covered
+Q: Wondering how to do an apartment checklist that’s personalized for you?
+A: Create a personalized apartment moving checklist by prioritizing and mapping out what you specifically need to get done in the weeks up to your move.
+Organizing it by week creates a good timeline, but be sure to give yourself enough wiggle room in case there are any setbacks.
+Start with this handy moving checklist from PODS. |

 Don’t know where or when to start?
 No problem!
 This apartment moving checklist is perfect to use as your go-to resource during your next move.
 We’ll cover every step, from giving notice at your current apartment to the first things to unpack in your new place.